Brunel-Visualization/Brunel/gallery/src/main/webapp/docs/Brunel Documentation.md

 ### Pan/Zoom
-By default this is set **on**, but this feature will only apply to _numeric_ dimensions of charts that do not specify a diagram.
+By default this is set **on**, but will only apply to _numeric_ dimensions of charts that do not specify a diagram.
 When this feature is active, a chart can be panned and zoomed by dragging or double-clicking on any **blank** area of the chart.
 Holding down the shift key while double-clicking zooms the chart out instead of in.

 <!-- examples -->